 Fidelity has transparent pricing and affordable options to suit most investors, with no cost to open an account and zero costs for stock and options trading.
 It's also the first in the industry to provide zero expense ratio index mutual funds.
 There are no fees associated with account actions, either; wire transfers, late settlements, insufficient funds and ATM usage is all without cost.

-> The company's robo advisory and financial advisory services are where you’ll find fees, yet they’re still affordable for most investors.
-Fidelity Go costs nothing when investing under $10,000, and there are no account minimums.
-This increases to $3 a month when investing up to $49,999 and 0.35% when investing more than $50,000.
+The company's robo advisory and financial advisory services are where you’ll find fees, yet they’re still affordable for most investors.
+Fidelity Go costs nothing when investing under $25,000, and there are no account minimums.
+This increases a month when investing above %25,000 to 0.35%.
 For hybrid advice and dedicated advisors, the fees are between 0.5% and 1.5%, and the required account minimums vary between products.

-> Edward Jones vs Fidelity Investments: Who Should Manage Your Investments?
+Edward Jones vs Fidelity Investments: Who Should Manage Your Investments?

 If you prefer the hands-on approach of personalized wealth management and can afford the higher fees, Edward Jones may be a wise choice for you.
 However, if you’re new to investing and you’re willing to explore digital options, including crypto investing and robo advisory services, Fidelity may be a good option to help you manage your money.
 Before you choose the best wealth management company, it's important to evaluate your financial goals to make an informed decision.